Pickle vs Guerrero Thompson: F vs B on the Same Corridor

 Guerrero Thompson: Proof That Campus Culture Matters More Than Demographics

 Guerrero Thompson is one of the most impressive schools in Austin ISD when you look at what they are achieving relative to the challenges they face.
-A B at 87 overall, A in School Progress and Academic Growth, B in Closing the Gaps, and 4 TEA distinctions.
+A B overall, A in School Progress, C in Student Achievement, C in Closing the Gaps, and 4 TEA distinctions.
 All with 96.7% economically disadvantaged students.
 Whatever the leadership, the teachers, and the community are doing at this campus is working.
 Period.

-The $249,500 median home price makes the Guerrero Thompson zone one of the most affordable in Austin ISD.
-For buyers who want a strong school at the lowest price point in the city, this is a genuinely compelling option.
+The $294,950 median home price (Austin MLS closed sales, 2024-present) makes the Guerrero Thompson zone one of the most affordable in Austin ISD.
+For buyers who want a strong school at a low price point in the city, this is a genuinely compelling option.

 Pickle Elementary: Same Corridor, Different Results

 Pickle is one mile away and serves an almost identical student population.
 But the outcomes are dramatically different.
-An F at 56 with a 51 in Student Achievement tells you the campus is not getting students to grade level proficiency.
-The D scores in growth domains (both 60) show some forward motion, but not nearly enough.
+An F overall with a D in Student Achievement tells you the campus is not getting students to grade level proficiency at the rate the state expects.
+The D in School Progress shows some forward motion, but not nearly enough.
 This campus needs what Guerrero Thompson has, and the district should be studying the comparison closely.

 The Neighborhoods

 Both zones serve the North Lamar and Rundberg corridor.
 Guerrero Thompson draws from slightly further north and east, where home prices are lower and the housing stock tends toward smaller, older homes.
 Pickle’s zone is slightly further south, closer to the transitioning neighborhoods near Crestview.
-The $150,500 price gap at the median is significant, and it does not favor the school with the better TEA score.
+The roughly $105K price gap at the median, per Austin MLS closed sales since 2024, does not favor the school with the better TEA score.

 Browse all homes zoned to Pickle Elementary or homes zoned to Guerrero Thompson Elementary.